-Montréal, Qc H3N 1W3
+Montréal, Qc H2L 2X4

 Place the toothbrush under the braces and brush with a circular motion several times.

-The threader is used as a sewing needle to insert the floss underneath the wire between each pair of teeth.
-Once the floss is under the wire, slide the floss between the teeth and around them to clean them in the usual manner.
+The threader is used like a sewing needle, to insert the floss underneath the wire between teeth.
+Once the floss is under the wire, slide the floss between the teeth and around them in the way you would normally do it.